 Adding additional email addresses to your Badgr account

-Some badges may not upload because your email address does not match.
+Some badges may not upload because the email your badge was awarded to doesn't exactly match one of the emails associated with your account.
 If the original issuer used any uppercase characters in your email address, add the email address as it was awarded and try again.
-You may need to add additional email address(es) to your Badgr account or contact us to update case variants, and instructions for how to do this can be found here.
+You may need to add an additional email address(es) to your Badgr account or update case variants.
+Instructions for how to do this can be found here.

 Invalid badge examples